wp-media/wp-rocket-helpers/static-files/wp-rocket-static-exclude-defer-js/README.md

 * [Exclude files from defer JS](http://docs.wp-rocket.me/article/976-exclude-files-from-defer-js)

 To be used with:
-* any setup where “Load JS files deferred” is enabled
+* any setup where “Load JavaScript Deferred” is enabled

 Last tested with:
-* WP Rocket 3.4.x
+* WP Rocket 3.17.x
-* WordPress 5.2.x
+* WordPress 6.6.x